Copyright Claim V/S Copyright Strike | Copyright Registration Process

 A copyright claim is a legal request made by the owner of a copyrighted work, or their authorized representative, to have their work removed or monetized on a platform if it is being used without permission or authorization.
 Copyright Registration claims can be made for various reasons, such as when someone uploads a video or song on a platform without the permission of the copyright owner, or when someone uses a copyrighted image or text without permission.
 The owner of the copyrighted work can then file a claim to have the content removed or to monetize it by placing ads on the content.

 A copyright strike is a formal complaint made by the copyright owner or their authorized representative to a platform hosting the infringing content, requesting that the content be taken down or removed for copyright infringement.

 Copyright strikes are usually issued when someone uses copyrighted material without permission, or when they use the material in a way that goes beyond what is allowed by fair use or other exceptions to copyright law.
-The purpose of a copyright strike is to protect the rights of the copyright owner and to ensure that their copyrighted material is not used without permission.
+A copyright strike aims to protect the rights of the copyright owner and ensure that their copyrighted material is not used without permission.

 Avoid Allegation of Copyright Claims and Strikes on Video:-

 - Obtain permission: Before using any copyrighted material in your video, obtain permission from the copyright owner.
 This could involve purchasing a license or obtaining written permission.

 - Use royalty-free material: Use royalty-free music, images, and video clips in your video.
 These types of materials are not subject to copyright claims or strikes.

 - Use public domain material: Use material in the public domain, such as old films or recordings, which are no longer protected by copyright law.